AudriusDai/lab-psql-notify-listen/README.md

 [listener](listener) - connects to db and LISTENS to events published by trigger.

+ NOTIFY/LISTEN works as a "fanout to queues".
+Each event listener receives same message that was published.

 # Cons
 - If `listener` is down the events are lost.
 There is no queue in this functionality.
 - The triggers must be manually set onto table to NOTIFY the event.